mamgeorge/raspberryPi/README.md

 *The Grippers and Speaker worked, but proved to be clunky.*
 <img src = "images/robot_2.jpg" alt = "robot_2" width = "600">

-*LibreCad 2D CAD representation with BOM.*
+*The LibreCad 2D CAD representation with BOM.*
 <img src = "images/robot_2_CAD.png" alt = "robot_2_CAD" width = "600">

 ---